2015.12.20 Worst Behavior with Sierra Moreno

 I picked her up on my way home from work.
-I tried to make some conversation with her during the drive but had to abandon ship after she gave me one word answers to all of my questions.
-So I turned the music up and we rode in semi-awkward semi-silence for about 20 minutes.
+I tried to make some conversation with her but it wasn't working out, so I turned the music up and we rode in semi-awkward semi-silence for about 20 minutes.

 I would rather kill myself than send more than 5 text messages in a day.
 "I'd prefer that we think fondly of each other instead of texting" is a line I've tried on many girls.
 It has a 0% success rate.